reml-lab/URSABench/README.md

 # URSABench
-This repository contains the PyTorch implementation for the paper "URSABench: Comprehensive Benchmarking of Approximate Bayesian Inference Methods for Deep Neural Networks" by [Meet P. Vadera](https://meetvadera.github.io), [Adam D. Cobb](https://adamcobb.github.io/), [Brian Jalaian](https://brianjalaian.netlify.app/), and [Benjamin M. Marlin](https://people.cs.umass.edu/~marlin).
+This repository contains the PyTorch implementation for the paper "URSABench: A System for Comprehensive Benchmarking of Bayesian Deep Neural Network Models and Inference methods" by [Meet P. Vadera](https://meetvadera.github.io), [Jinyang Li](https://scholar.google.com/citations?hl=en&user=VbeL3UUAAAAJ), [Adam D. Cobb](https://adamcobb.github.io/), [Brian Jalaian](https://brianjalaian.netlify.app/), [Tarek Abdelzaher](http://abdelzaher.cs.illinois.edu/) and [Benjamin M. Marlin](https://people.cs.umass.edu/~marlin).

-This paper will be presented at the ICML '20 Workshop on [Uncertainty and Robustness in Deep Learning](https://sites.google.com/view/udlworkshop2020/home).
+This paper will be presented at [MLSys '22](https://mlsys.org/).
+An initial version of this paper was presented at ICML '20 Workshop on [Uncertainty and Robustness in Deep Learning](https://sites.google.com/view/udlworkshop2020/home).
 More updates to this repo will follow soon!

 ## Code references: